hyunjinjeong/snu-db-2020/README.md

 - DESC #name
 - SHOW TABLES

-The detailed information can be found in the [docs/](https://github.com/hyunjinjeong/snu-db-2020/blob/master/docs) folder.

 ## Project 1-3: Implmenting DML

 Based on Project 1-1 and 1-2, implement functions that directly handle data, e.g., insert, delete, and select.